bbatsov/emacsredux/_posts/2025-03-18-you-have-no-idea-how-powerful-isearch-is.md

 been using Emacs for almost 20 years, I use `isearch` numerous times every day and I still often forget about much of its functionality.

+There's more to `isearch`, though.
+Did you know it's widely customizable as well?
+If you check its options with `M-x customize-group isearch` you'll see there are over 30 (!!!) options there!
+Admittedly, I never used any of them, but you've got quite a lot of opportunities to tweak the behavior of `isearch` if you want to.

 I hope you learned something useful today!
 Keep searching (the Emacs docs)!